jpb2022/Time-Series-Analysis-and-Demand-Forecasting/README.md

 # Time-Series-Analysis-and-Demand-Forecasting
-Analyzes quarterly and monthly time series data, visualizes characteristics, and forecasts next 12 steps using statistical and ML models.
-Detailed code and explanations provided.
+This repository contains the analysis and forecasting of two time series datasets: a quarterly series and a monthly series.
+The project includes visualization of the time series to understand their characteristics and forecasting the next 12 time steps for each series using appropriate statistical and machine learning models.
+The project is structured to guide users through the process of time series analysis, from visualization to forecasting, with detailed code and explanations.